AmpereComputing/gVisor-on-ampere/PTRACE.md

 ## Build gVisor

-Once you have successfully edited the WORKSPACE file replacing the information needed to successfully retrieve the necessary arm64 binaries you are ready to begin building gVisor.
+Once you have successfully edited the WORKSPACE file replacing the information needed to successfully retrieve the necessary arm64 binaries you are ready to begin building gVisor on Ampere platforms.

 ```
 make runsc
 ```

 At the end of the compile, the output will have a statement similar to the following, which indicates the location of the runsc binary:

 ```
 Target //runsc:runsc up-to-date: